Kozphy/Note/English/grammer/concept/English Sentence Patterns.md

 A **clause** is the `combination` of a `subject and a verb`.

 When you have a subject and verb, you have a clause.
 We’re going to concentrate on clauses in this handout, with emphasis on these two in particular:
-1. `Independent clause`: a subject and verb that make a complete thought.
+1. `Independent clause`: a subject and verb that `make a complete thought`.
 Independent clauses are called independent because they can stand on their own and make sense.
-1. `Dependent clause`: a subject and verb that don’t make a complete thought.
+1. `Dependent clause`: a subject and verb that `don’t make a complete thought`.
 Dependent clauses always need to be attached to an independent clause (they’re too weak to stand alone).

 ---

 ### Something tricky
 Before we move on to the sentence types, you should know a little trick of subjects and verbs: they can double up in the same clause.
 These are called `“compound” subjects or verbs` because there are two or more of them in the same clause.